pavlo-myskov/boutique-ado/README.md

 #### Epic: Viewing and Navigation
 - As a Shopper, I want to be able to view a list of products so that I can select some to purchase
 - As a Shopper, I want to be able to view the details of a product so that I can identify the price, description, product rating, image and available sizes
-- As a Shopper, I want to be able quickly identify deals, clearance items and special offers so that I can take advantage of special savings on products I'd like to purchase
+- As a Shopper, I want to be able to quickly identify deals, clearance items and special offers so that I can take advantage of special savings on products I'd like to purchase
 - As a Shopper, I want to be able to easily view the total of my purchases at any time so that I can avoid spending too much
 #### Epic: Registration and User Accounts
 - As a Shopper, I want to be able to easily register for an account so that I can have a personal account and be able to view my profile